Arakis00/pyFlashCards/README.md

 # pyFlashCards
-Simple command line Python script to create and use flash cards.
+Simple command line Python script to create and use flash cards for studying.

 # Notes
 -This is one of the first Python scripts I made.